-Prerequisite - Completion of Algebra II UCSMP and Geometry UCSMP (Teacher Recommendation) (Graphing Calculators are required.)
+Prerequisite - Completion of Algebra II UCSMP and Geometry UCSMP (Teacher Recommendation)

 AP Statistics is a course in statistics to introduce students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 The course is conducted with the goal of taking the AP examination at the end of the school year.
 Students are exposed to four broad conceptual themes: